-Meet our team of academic leaders changing the cultural competence agenda at the University and beyond.
+Meet our team of academic leaders and professional staff changing the cultural competence agenda at the University and beyond.

 Gabrielle Russell has diverse experience working in non-government organisations, politics, business, church and higher education.

 Gabrielle is particularly interested in how to develop cultural competence from a non-Indigenous perspective and how to facilitate a deeper understanding of transformative ways to learn and work together.